Shake a Tail Feather

 "Shake a Tail Feather" is a song written by Otha Hayes, Verlie Rice, and Andre Williams and originally recorded in 1963 by the Chicago-based group the Five Du-Tones.
-The original recording reached #28 on Billboard's Hot R&B Singles chart and #51 on the Hot 100.
+The original recording reached number 28 on Billboard's Hot R&B Singles chart and number 51 on the Billboard Hot 100.

 Background

-The song references a number of dance styles/moves including the Boogaloo, The Twist, The fly, The Bird, Monkey, the Mashed Potato, the duck and the Watusi.
+The song references a number of dance styles/moves, including the Boogaloo, The Twist, The fly, The Bird, Monkey, the Mashed Potato, the duck, the swim, the Boney Maroney, and the Watusi.

 Notable cover versions

 "Shake a Tail Feather" has been covered by many other artists over the years:

-In 1966, Tommy James and the Shondells included it on their debut album, Hanky Panky.